 4. The United States Congress has created a program, governed by Section 42 of the Internal Revenue Code ("IRC"), by which federal income tax credits are allotted annually to each state on a per capita basis to help facilitate private development of affordable low-income housing for families.
-These tax credits entitle the holder to a dollar-for-dollar reduction in the holder's federal tax liability, which can be taken for up to ten years if the project continues to satisfy all IRC requirements.
+These tax credits entitle the holder to a dollar-for-dollar reduction in the holder's federal tax

-5. The tax credits allocated annually to each state are awarded by state "housing credit agencies" to single-purpose applicant entities created by real estate developers to construct and operate specific multi-family housing projects.
+- 5. The tax credits allocated annually to each state are awarded by state "housing credit agencies" to single-purpose applicant entities created by real estate developers to construct and operate specific multi-family housing projects.
 The applicant entity then sells this ten-year stream of tax credits, typically to a "syndicator," with the sale proceeds generating much of the funding necessary for development and construction of the project.
-The equity produced by this sale of tax credits in turn reduces the amount of long-term debt required for the project, making it possible to operate the project at below-market-rate rents that are affordable to low-income and very-low-income tenants.

-6. Pursuant to section 420.5099, Florida Statutes, FHFC is the designated "housing credit agency" for the State of Florida and administers Florida's low-income housing tax credit program.
-Through this program, FHFC allocates Florida's annual fixed pool of federal tax credits to developers of affordable housing.

-7. On February 17, 2009, President Barack Obama signed the American Recovery and Reinvestment Act of 1990 (ARRA, Public Law 111-5), which allowed FHFC and allocating agencies in other states "exchange" their federal tax credits for cash grants from the U.S. Treasury that can be used to finance the construction of affordable housing.
+The equity produced by this sale of tax credits in turn reduces the amount of long-term debt required for the project, making it possible to operate the project at below-market-rate rents that are affordable to low-income and very-low-income tenants. - 6.
+Pursuant to section 420.5099, Florida Statutes, FHFC is the designated "housing credit agency" for the State of Florida and administers Florida's low-income housing tax credit program.
+Through this program, FHFC allocates Florida's annual fixed pool of federal tax credits to developers of affordable housing.1 - 7.
+On February 17, 2009, President Barack Obama signed the American Recovery and Reinvestment Act of 1990 (ARRA, Public Law 111-5), which allowed FHFC and allocating agencies in other states "exchange" their federal tax credits for cash grants from the U.S. Treasury that can be used to finance the construction of affordable housing.
 Under this program, Florida was expected to receive at least \$578,701,964 in funding from the U.S. Treasury, part of which FHFC is using to provide additional funding to tax credit applicants in the 2009 Universal Application Cycle.

-&lt;sup>1 FHFC is a public corporation created by law in section 420.504, Florida Statutes, to provide and promote the financing of affordable housing and related facilities in Florida.
-FHFC is an "agency" as defined in section 120.52(1), Florida Statutes, and is therefore subject to the provisions of Chapter 120, Florida Statutes.
+1 FHFC is a public corporation created by law in section 420.504, Florida Statutes, to provide and promote the financing of affordable housing and related facilities in Florida.
+FHFC is an "agency" as defined in section 120.52(1), Florida Statutes, and is therefore subject to the provisions of Chapter 120.
+Florida Statutes.